jdmccaffrey/tsne-csharp/README.md

 <img src="penguin_12_reduced_graph.jpg"
   style="float: left; margin-right: 10px;" width="600" height="400"/>

-The graph shows that one species is distince from the other two.
+The graph shows that one species is distinct from the other two.

 ## Demo Program

-The demo code in file TSNEProgram.cs is organized as a single C# class named TSNE that houses a static Reduce() function.
+The demo code in file TSNEProgram.cs is organized as a single C# wrapper class named TSNE that houses a static Reduce() function.
 The Reduce() function calls two primary helper functions, ComputeP() and ComputePH().
 Then there are 32 secondary helper functions that do things, such as matrix addition, that are built into Python, but must be implemented in C#.
 The TNSE class also contains a nested Gaussian class, which is used to initialize the result reduced matrix to random Gaussain values with mean 0 and standard deviation 1.